Riteshgvnd/riteshgvnd.github.io/_pages/projects.md

 4.Movie Plot Generator
 ======
 * A Deep Learning based model which can generate a small plot or story.
-* Requires a genre as input for genre specific plots.
+* Plots are Genre specific and model takes genre as the input.
 * Makes an effective use of GPT-2 transformer.